 A GPU is designed to use 16 PCIe lanes.
-However, once you start delving into multi-GPU configuration then things start to change.
-With a multi-graphics card setup, the GPU may use 8 or even 4 lanes depending upon if its an AMD or an NVIDIA GPU.
+However, once you start delving into the multi-GPU configuration, then things start to change.
+With a multi-graphics card setup, the GPU may use eight or even four lanes, depending upon if it’s an AMD or an NVIDIA GPU.

-Here we look in detail into how many PCIe lanes does a GPU use and how the lanes are divided among the different PCIe slots.
+Here we look into how many PCIe lanes a GPU uses and how the lanes are divided among the different PCIe slots.

-However, one thing that you need to understand is that the amount of PCIe lanes you have in your system are limited.
-Most builds have 16-20 PCIe lanes available from the CPU and 4 from the motherboard Chipset.
+However, you need to understand that the amount of PCIe lanes you have in your system is limited.
+Most builds have 16-20 PCIe lanes available from the CPU and four from the motherboard Chipset.

-If you have mid range motherboard, you can have two x16 slots.
-However, due to their limited nature, the first x16 slot still connects to the CPU PCIe lanes, whereas the second PCIe x16 connects to only 4 lanes from the motherboard chipst.
+If you have a mid-range motherboard, you can have two x16 slots.
+However, due to their limited nature, the first x16 slot still connects to the CPU PCIe lanes, whereas the second PCIe x16 connects to only four lanes from the motherboard chipset.

-Some motherboards intended for multi-GPU setup offer two x16 slots that divide the lane count between the two so that each operates at 8 lanes IF two dedicated cards are installed.
+Some motherboards intended for multi-GPU setup offer two x16 slots that divide the lane count between the two so that each operates at eight lanes IF two dedicated cards are installed.

 NVIDIA graphics cards require at least 8 PCIe lanes to operate.
-AMD Graphics cards, on the other hand, can work with with 4 lanes as well.
+AMD Graphics cards, on the other hand, can work with four lanes as well.
 Hence, you can install an AMD graphics card on an x4 PCIe slot as well.

 So How Many PCIe Lanes Does a GPU Use?

-Essentially, majority of the GPUs are designed to utilize 16 PCIe lanes ideally.
-As such they are some of the biggest and the most demanding expansion cards that you can install on a motherboard.
+Essentially, most GPUs are designed to utilize 16 PCIe lanes ideally.
+As such, they are some of the biggest and the most demanding expansion cards you can install on a motherboard.

 It is always wise to install a graphics card on the primary, or the top x16 slot, to give it as much bandwidth as possible.
 The primary, or the top, PCIe x16 slot connects directly to the 16 PCIe lanes coming from the CPU.

-Workstation grade PCs, however, have a huge amount of PCIe lanes.
-Workstation grade processors from the AMD Threadripper series, for instance, can have upto 120 PCIe lanes and their specialized TRX40 motherboards can even support 4 graphics cards on 4 dedicated PCIe X16 slots all using 16 lanes each.
-For the purpose of this article, we will stick to basic home, commercial and gaming based setups.
+Workstation-grade PCs, however, have a huge amount of PCIe lanes.
+For instance, workstation-grade processors from the AMD Threadripper series can have up to 120 PCIe lanes, and their specialized TRX40 motherboards can even support four graphics cards on four dedicated PCIe X16 slots, all using 16 lanes each.
+This article will stick to basic home, commercial, and gaming-based setups.

 Exceptions – Weaker Graphics Can Require Lower Lane Count

-Similarly, some graphics card even as low as only a single PCIe lane.
+Similarly, some graphics cards are even as low as only a single PCIe lane.
 They have an x1 connector and can be connected to an x1 slot on your motherboard.

 NVIDIA GT 730 below is an example of a graphics card with an x1 connector.

-Again, graphics card with x1 lane requirement are very weak and only intended for enabling basic video output for your PC.
+Again, graphics cards with x1 lane requirements are very weak and only intended for enabling basic video output for your PC.

 The Version of the PCIe Lanes Also Matters

-Along with the number of PCIe lanes required, equally important is the PCIe version of the lanes.
-Every successive PCIe version doubles the per lane transfer speed compared to the previous generation.
+Along with the number of PCIe lanes required, the PCIe version of the lane is equally important.
+Every successive PCIe version doubles the per-lane transfer speed compared to the previous generation.

 The following table shows the speeds of different PCIe version and their corresponding lanes.

-Therefore, a graphics card that is designed to utilize 16 v3.0 PCIe lanes, can get bottlenecked if you were to install it on an x16 V2.0 PCIe slot.
+Therefore, a graphics card designed to utilize 16 v3.0 PCIe lanes can get bottlenecked if you install it on an x16 V2.0 PCIe slot.

-Newer gen graphics cards such as those from the NVIDA RTX 3000 onwards and AMD Readeon 6000 onwards are PCIe 4.0 based and thus benefit from newer systems that conform to the PCIe 4.0 protocol.
+Newer gen graphics cards, such as those from the NVIDIA RTX 3000 onwards and AMD Radeon 6000, are PCIe 4.0 based and thus benefit from newer systems that conform to the PCIe 4.0 protocol.

-The following study from PugetSystems shows that a PCIe 4.0 RTX 3090 looses some performance when plugged into an a PCIe 3.0 slot.
+The following study from PugetSystems shows that a PCIe 4.0 RTX 3090 loses some performance when plugged into a PCIe 3.0 slot.